-As a standing committee of the UNC Board of Governors, the chairman of the Board will select the CARMC chair and members, as well as determine the number of voting members.
+The chair of the Board of Governors will select the committee chair, members, and determine the number of voting members.
 Continuance of committee members and their overall, collective competencies and skills will be reviewed annually.
 A quorum for the committee will be a majority of the voting members.